-Mark specializes in water supply, large system hydraulics, hydrology, surface water and groundwater management, sustainability, and resilience.
-He also has extensive experience in flood risk management, water rights, watershed planning, hydrologic and hydraulic modeling, permitting, funding, multi-beneficial project development, and water conservation.
-In particular, his practice focuses on three critical water resource areas across the Southwestern United States: local water resource development; restoration, revitalization, and resiliency planning related to urban and coastal waterways; and imported water.
+As a consultant, Mark specializes in river basin management and planning, local water supply reliability, large system hydrology and hydraulics, surface water and groundwater management, and waterfront resilience.
+He has extensive experience in flood risk management, water rights, watershed planning, hydrologic and hydraulic modeling, permitting, project funding, and multi-beneficial project development.
+His practice focuses on three critical water resource areas across the Southwestern United States: local and imported water resource development; systematic restoration, revitalization, and resiliency planning related to urban and coastal waterways; and infrastructure project development, design, and implementation.

-His passion continues to be the restoration and revitalization of urban and natural landscapes, focusing on resiliency and sustainability related to water resources, ecological systems, and infrastructure, and how these impact health, equity, and displacement.
+Restoring and revitalizing urban and natural landscapes is Mark's passion.
+He is focused on resiliency and sustainability related to water resources, ecological systems, and infrastructure, and how these impact health, equity, and displacement.
 Mark directs multi-benefit integrated water resource projects across many client sectors.
-He directs the engineering design and development of Lauren Bon's and the Metabolic Studio's "Bending the River Back into the City" project capturing and treating over 100 acre-feet per year of urban runoff for beneficial use.
-Mark manages and directs the County of Los Angeles' update of their 51-mile Los Angeles River Master Plan, and often leads Frank Gehry's water resources team along the Los Angeles River.
-He consults on the renewal and redevelopment of multiple large parcels along the Los Angeles River from Canoga Park to Long Beach, including the Piggyback Yard, the Aliso Creek Confluence, the Headworks parcel, the Rio Hondo Confluence, and retired rail yards along the main river corridor.
+He directs the engineering design and development of artist Lauren Bon and the Metabolic Studio's "Bending the River Back into the City" capturing and treating over 100 acre-feet per year of urban runoff for beneficial use.
+Mark manages and directs the County of Los Angeles' update of their 51-mile LA River Master Plan, and often leads Frank Gehry's water resources team along the Los Angeles River.
+He consults on the renewal and redevelopment of multiple large parcels along the Los Angeles River from Canoga Park to Long Beach, including the Canoga Park Area, the the Trust for Public Lands' Aliso Creek/LA River Confluence, LADWP's Headworks Park, the soft-bottom reach through the Glendale Narrows, the Los Angeles State Historic Park, Metabolic Studio, Piggyback Yard, LA Metro's LA River Bikeway, the LA River/Rio Hondo Confluence Area , and retired rail yards along the main river corridor.
 Mark recently developed a "stormwater as a water supply" feasibility study for the Water Replenishment District of Southern California, leveraging water quality requirements with water supply needs resulting in the design, funding, implementation, and successful operation of the award-winning Broadway Neighborhood Greenway Project.
 Mark also managed the Los Angeles Department of Water and Power's award-winning Stormwater Capture Master Plan that defined the potential for stormwater to offset future water demands within the City of Los Angeles.